antoineeudes/ProjetArgon/README.md

 In all the files, we removes spaces and parentheses from the column names.

 ### Making joins
-Make all joins by running :
+Once data are cleaned, make all joins by running :
 ```
 python make_joins.py
 ```